 After running through wireframes and user journeys we were able to extract a list of nearly 100 user stories which would form the basis of the development work required.
-Throughout the development process we held weekly show-and-tell meetings with Skillstep, allowing them to see progress and feedback on builds each week.
+Throughout the development process we held weekly show-and-tell meetings with Ryan, allowing him to see progress and give feedback on builds each week.
 This agile approach meant that when some items appeared to be of a higher priority than others, we rearranged the backlog accordingly, giving them the best possible use of their time and money for the MVP.

 The MVP was delivered on time and to budget, and we were invited to run conference call demonstrations of the software to Skillstep's early customers.
 This was a great example of how we love to support the entrepreneurs who are often not as technical as us software developers - it should never prevent you from turning your great ideas into reality.